jorge07/ddd-playground/README.md

 ###The tests

 The tests follow the same structure and the *phpunit* tests are tagged with group tags: *unit* or *functional*.
-The PHPUnit test don't need nginx to run.

-The *aceptation tests* are inside the test UI layer and attack the application form outside the fpm container using Guzzle.
-That simulate external connections and at the same time it's possible to test the connection with nginx.
+The *aceptation tests* are inside the test `UI` layer and attack the application using Guzzle external connections and making possible to test the integration between fpm & nginx.

 ###The Environment